Is ADHD Caused By Nutrient Deficiencies?

 Your child’s behavior might fit the same diagnostic category as their friend, but each child has a unique set of factors that drive that behavior.

 The needle-mover for your child’s ADHD might be to replenish nutrients.
-For your neighbour’s child the game changer might be taking out foods that are causing stress and inflammation.
+For your neighbor’s child the game changer might be taking out foods that are causing stress and inflammation.

 For the kid who lives down the road it might be more about relieving their chronic constipation, sleep problems and balancing out their gut bugs.